PerfectlySoft/PerfectDocs/guide/gettingStarted.md

 }
 response.completed()
 ```
-*This snippet uses the built-in JSON encoding.
-Feel free to bring in your own favorite JSON encoder/decoder.*
+*This snippet uses built-in JSON encoding.
+Feel free to use the JSON encoder/decoder you prefer.*

-### Redirect the client
+### Redirecting the Client

 ```swift
 response.status = .movedPermanently